turingschool/try-turing/README.md

 etc...
 ```

 Inside of each curriculum directory, there should be an `index.md` file, an assets directory, and a series of directories - one directory for each section of the curriculum.
-Each section should have its own `index.md.
+Each section should have its own `index.md` file.
 Many will also have an archived directory with former versions of the workshop.
 Here's an example:

 ```
 root